DigitalPainting/DigitalPainting/README.md

 ### Credits

-All textures included with this package are available from [opengameart.org](https://opengameart.org/textures/all) under either a [CC0 license](https://creativecommons.org/share-your-work/public-domain/) and can therefore be reused without restriction.
+All textures included with this package are available from [opengameart.org](https://opengameart.org/textures/all) under a [CC0 license](https://creativecommons.org/share-your-work/public-domain/) and can therefore be reused without restriction.

 All icons provided in this asset are available from [openclipart.org](https://openclipart.org) under a public domain license and can therefore be used without restriction.

-Flying Pathfinding is under and MIT license and was originally pulled from [Simeonradivoev](https://github.com/simeonradivoev/Flying-Pathfinding).
-I've made some changes and am pushing them upstream, but there is a chance that they won't be included in the upstream project.
-My [fork](https://github.com/rgardler/Flying-Pathfinding
-) is available and contains a standalone version with all the changes found in the digital painting repository.
+Please see the license details within git submodules.
+Only permissively licensed code is included.
+Changes to these submodules should be submitted upstream for inclusion in the originating project (at the owners disretion).